masudkamrul/ml-e-commerce-fraud-prevention-us-digital-economy/README.md

-# Machine Learning–Driven Fraud Prevention for the U.S. Digital Economy
+# Machine Learning–Driven E-Commerce Fraud Prevention for the U.S. Digital Economy

 This repository contains research prototypes and experimental code for an **AI/ML-based fraud detection framework** designed to protect the **U.S. digital economy**